Menstrual Care

 The list of myths and doubts surrounding a tampon is endless.
 No wonder why it hasn’t been an easily acceptable period product for the masses.
 This article was intended to provide some insight into clarifying and demystifying some of the tampon myths and add some interesting facts about a tampon.
 Hope it helps!

-The article is written by Divya Sethi
+✍️ This article was curated by Divya Sethi